charlesHetterich/election-watch/README.md

     },
 });
 ```
+You can refer to the list of supported [known chains](https://github.com/polkadot-api/polkadot-api/tree/main/packages/known-chains).

 ## Hardware Campaign & Long-Term Vision
 > *Everyone & their mother* should have something between a raspberry-pi and a router plugged into their wall at home (i.e. a light-weight device that is always on, connected to the internet, & privately accessible).
 Hardware-wise, think of something like an Amazon Alexa.
 I feel like this product should be pretty feasible.